MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxaccountfolders-incomingarchive-vb.md

-﻿---
+---
-Description: 'Represents the archive of incoming faxes for a particular fax account.
-These are the faxes that have been received.' ms.assetid: '2d4e6a69-b312-4b46-b2a3-a7dcd4941102'
+Description: Represents the archive of incoming faxes for a particular fax account.
+These are the faxes that have been received. ms.assetid: 2d4e6a69-b312-4b46-b2a3-a7dcd4941102
-title: 'FaxAccountFolders.IncomingArchive property'
+title: FaxAccountFolders.IncomingArchive property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxAccountFolders.IncomingArchive property